 - interdependence and discernment on/of the guidance of the Holy Spirit for order and activities in the meeting

-Any translation of the bible shines a bright light on Paul’s words that are found in this passage.
-But I’m going to first use The Message translation because I think it summarizes his words in the most elegant and beautiful way.
-Then below that I’ve included the New King James version as that is a more word-for-word translation:
+Any translation of the Bible shines a bright light on Paul’s words in this passage.
+I’ve shared The Message Bible’s translation (a interpretive paraphrase) below because I think it summarizes Paul’s words on the subject in a most elegant and beautiful way.
+Below that I’ve also included the New King James version so you can see what a more word-for-word translation reflects:

 “So here’s what I want you to do.
 When you gather for worship, each one of you be prepared with something that will be useful for all: Sing a hymn, teach a lesson, tell a story, lead a prayer, provide an insight.
 If prayers are offered in tongues, two or three’s the limit, and then only if someone is present who can interpret what you’re saying.
 Otherwise, keep it between God and yourself.
 And no more than two or three speakers at a meeting, with the rest of you listening and taking it to heart.
 Take your turn, no one person taking over.
 Then each speaker gets a chance to say something special from God, and you all learn from each other.
 If you choose to speak, you’re also responsible for how and when you speak.
 When we worship the right way, God doesn’t stir us up into confusion; he brings us into harmony.
 This goes for all the churches—no exceptions.” – I Corinthians 14:26-33 – The Message